meadm/hull_jupyter_demo/README.md

         ```
         Replace `<package_name>` with the name of the package you want to check.
        1. If the command returned a ton of text about the package, the package is installed.
-       2. If the command returned a message like `WARNING: Package(s) not found: labyrinth`, you need to install the package using the instructions in the next section.
+       2. If the command returned a message like `WARNING: Package(s) not found: pandas`, you need to install the package using the instructions in the next section.
 ### Installing Dependencies if you don't have them
 ```
 pip install jupyterlab pandas matplotlib